ArthurClemens/faceted_search/README.md

 ### 2. Performing a facet search

-`FacetedSearch.search/3` takes a reference to the schema and search params:
+`FacetedSearch.search/3` takes a reference to the schema and search parameters:

 ```elixir
 ecto_schema = FacetedSearch.ecto_schema(MyApp.FacetSchema, "media")